 Textbook readings and lecture presentations/notes (MLOs: A, B, C, D)

 Course Requirements Checklist

 After reading the Syllabus and Student Expectations, the student will complete the related checklist found in Course Overview.

 The student will complete 2 Discussions designed to facilitate substantive interaction on some of the topics covered throughout the course.
 The student will post an original thread in response to the prompt provided.
 After posting the original thread, the student is asked to post replies to 2 peers’ posts.
 The thread portion of the Discussion is due by 11:59 pm (ET) on Thursday of the assigned Module: Week, and the 2 replies to classmates' posts are due by 11:59 pm (ET) on Monday of the same Module: Week.
-(MLOs: A, C, D)
+(CLOs: A, C, D)

 The student will select a current issue facing the family and analyze how the media (newspapers, news shows, popular magazines, news magazines, etc.) presents or deals with the issue using a specific current media story.
-(MLOs: B, C, D)
+(CLOs: B, C, D)

 Journal Article Review Assignment

 The student will review a scholarly journal article related to his/her proposed research topic for the Research Paper.
 For the article review, the student will be required to provide a brief summary of the article and a brief analysis of how this article fits within the scope of his/her proposed research topic meeting.
-(MLOs: B, D)
+(CLOs: B, D)

 Book Review Assignment